14 Bug Report Templates to Copy for QA Testing [2024]

 Jira is a famous issue and project tracking software designed for development teams.

 It is often a bit complex for small teams, but it's also very powerful.
-Exactly why some of the most well-known tech companies in the world use it!
+That's exactly why some of the most well-known tech companies in the world use it!

 Bugs can be reported by anyone in the organization in Jira.
 This means it is important to define a process and a template that everyone can easily use.